bob-crutchley/spring-boot-hello-world/README.md

 # spring-boot-hello-world
 This is a very simple Spring Boot Application which works well for testing CI solutions.
-The applcation can be deployed into a Docker image which can then be run just as a container or apart of a Kubernetes cluster.
+The application can be deployed into a Docker image which can then be run just as a container or apart of a Kubernetes cluster.
+For an example of how this project can be implemented into a simple pipeline, see the [spring-boot-hello-world-ci](https://github.com/bob-crutchley/spring-boot-hello-world-ci) project.

-- It will be useful to first have [Docker Hub Account](https://hub.docker.com/signup) so that your images can be accessable on the interent
+- It will be useful to first have [Docker Hub Account](https://hub.docker.com/signup) so that your images can be accessible on the internet
-- You will need the following configured in your development environment to be able to build this applciation:
+- You will need to [Install Docker](docs/install_docker.md)
-    - Java
-    - Maven
-    - Docker
-- Make sure that the application has been built so that there is a fat JAR to copy into the Docker image:
-    ```bash
-    mvn clean package
-    ```
 - We can build the Docker image using this command replacing **bobcrutchley** with whatever your Docker Hub username is:
     ```bash
     docker build -t bobcrutchley/spring-boot-hello-world:latest
     ```
-- Pushing your new Image to Docker Hub will make it accessable from anywhere:
+- Pushing your new Image to Docker Hub will make it accessible from anywhere:
     ```bash
     docker login
     docker push bobcrutchley/spring-boot-hello-world:latest